-You must have at least 7 years of professional programming experience, have 3 or more years at a FAANG or similar company, be located in the US or Canada and have native level fluency in English.
+You must have at least 7 years of professional programming experience, have 3 or more years at a top software company, be located in the US or Canada and have native level fluency in English.

-We don't have an official list, but generally it includes Facebook, Microsoft, Amazon, Airbnb, Stripe, Uber and other companies where engineering teams have a strong reputation of excellence and the hiring bar is sufficiently high and the user scale is sufficiently large.
+We don't have an official list, but generally it includes Facebook, Microsoft, Amazon, Airbnb, Stripe, Uber and other companies where engineering teams have a strong reputation of excellence and the hiring bar is sufficiently high.

 There are fantastic engineers at all sorts of companies.
-By limiting membership to FAANG engineers, we can rely on their extensive interviewing and engineering skills training, rather than relying on our own flawed screening or interviewing process.
+By limiting membership to top software companies, we can rely on their extensive interviewing and engineering skills training, rather than relying on our own flawed screening or interviewing process.

 No, we prefer to use your LinkedIn profile as your resume.
 If you don't have a LinkedIn profile then yes, we will need you to submit a resume with your application.

 Yes.
 Some projects we find don't require a full-time commitment and can be done after hours.
 Also, if you want to transition from your full-time job to full-time contractor, joining the network will allow you to find your first project, before leaving your current job.
 However, it's your responsibility to verify that your current employer allows for moonlighting.

 Membership in the Facet Developer Network is completely free for contractors.
 We make money by charging clients a small fee when they hire one of our contractors.